SLQT Iron Condor Strategy

 - What is a iron condor on SLQT?

 - A iron condor on SLQT is the iron condor strategy applied to SLQT (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SLQT stock trading near $1.17, the strikes shown on this page are snapped to the nearest listed SLQT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SLQT stock at $0.73 on the most recent close, the strikes shown on this page are snapped to the nearest listed SLQT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SLQT iron condor max profit and max loss calculated?